rotki/rotki/docs/api.rst

    :result: The data of the image
    :statuscode 200: Icon successfully queried
+   :statuscode 202: Icon is not in the system and has been requested from coingecko but has not yet been queried.
    :statuscode 304: Icon data has not changed.
 Should be cached on the client.
 This is returned if the given If-Match or If-None-Match header match the etag of the previous response.
    :statuscode 400: Provided JSON is in some way malformed.
 Either unknown asset or invalid size.
    :statuscode 404: We have no icon for that asset